Speaker

 Description

 CERN’s upcoming SPS Beam Dump Facility (BDF), in the framework of the HI-ECN3 project, will host the Search for Hidden Particles (SHiP) experiment to search for physics beyond the standard model.
-At the core of BDF is a solid, high-Z target designed to safely absorb the 400 GeV/c proton beam and dissipate an average thermal power of 305 kW, while providing secondary particles for SHiP.
+At the core of BDF is a solid, high-Z target designed to safely absorb the \SI{400}{\GeV/c} proton beam and dissipate an average deposited thermal power of 305 kW, while providing secondary particles for SHiP.
 A helium-cooled tungsten (W) design is being developed as an alternative to the initial design based on water-cooled tantalum-tungsten clad molybdenum alloy and W blocks.
-The new design improves the physics potential performance while simplifying the required maintenance.
+The new design improves the physics potential performance while simplifying the operation and maintenance of the annex systems.
 To validate the new concept, two static helium-filled prototype targets were tested with slow extracted beam in CERN’s TCC2 North Area in 2025.
-This contribution outlines the prototype design and manufacture and compares online measurements with calculations, highlighting their relevance to the material testing campaign and final target design.
-The 2025 tests will be complemented with a second beam test campaign foreseen in 2026, employing a new prototype with an active helium cooling system, to further validate the target and cooling system.
+In addition to the details of the helium-cooled design, this contribution outlines the prototype design and manufacture and compares online measurements with calculations, highlighting their relevance to the material testing campaign and final target design.
+The 2025 tests are complemented with a second beam test campaign ongoing in 2026, employing a new prototype with an active helium cooling system, to further validate the target and cooling system.

 | In which format do you inted to submit your paper? | LaTeX |